JeremyYeaton/old-website/slides/index.md

-## A selection of talks and posters I've presented
+## A selection of talks and posters I've presented or co-authored

 See [my CV](https://jeremyyeaton.github.io/cv) for a complete list of posters and presentations.